 - Volunteering in the Habitat for Humanity Store

 Ability to Pay

 The family must earn 30-80% of Pierce County's median income according to family size.
 The debt-to-income ratio should be below 43% before the cost of repairs is established.
-Monthly payments are made affordable by a no-interest, no-profit loan.
+Repairs are repaid through an affordable loan.